Trail Guide: The Full Lemmon Drop In Tucson, Arizona

 Looking for some more great riding around Tucson and Phoenix?
 Check out these posts:

-Have you ridden the Lemmon Drop in Tucson?
+Have you ridden the Full Lemmon Drop in Tucson?
 What did you think?
 Would you do it again?
 Leave a comment below!

 Love the way you write, very well explained